TomEstelrich/KarabinerElementsConfiguration/Readme.md

 [Karabiner Elements] is one of the most known pieces of software for keyboard personalization and remapping on macOS.
 Althoug everyone may have different uses for it, these are some of the functionalities I get from it and on this repo I'd be sharing my JSON configuration file.

 ### 🎛 Functionalities included on the config file:
-- Remap CAPS LOCK to Hyper layer when hold or backspace when pressed.
+- Remap CAPS LOCK to Hyper layer when hold..
 - Remap LEFT SHIFT double press to CAPS LOCK.
 - Remap RIGHT COMMAND to system layer.
 - Remap RIGHT OPTION to FN.